the-techie/PaymentRecorder/README.md

   - mongo_info.json: File containing the url to access the mongoDB Atlas database.
   - pymongo package
-  - google clien library for python
+  - google client library for python